companieshouse/chs-dev/README.md

   context for the Docker build
 * `chs.local.dockerfile` - specify the Dockerfile within the repository to use for development mode
+* `chs.local.builder.outputDir` - specifies the value for `OUTDIR` on the builder build arg.
+Typically for node applications which do not build to standard output directory of `dist`.
+* `chs.local.entrypoint` - specifies the entrypoint script for a given service typically for a node application which does not have a `ecs-image-buid/docker_start.sh` file

 #### Dependencies